wso2/docs-is/en/identity-server/5.10.0/docs/setup/encrypting-passwords-with-cipher-tool.md

-# Encrypt Passwords with the Cipher Tool
+# Encrypting Passwords with Cipher Tool

 The instructions on this page explain how plain text passwords in configuration files can be encrypted using the secure vault implementation that is built into WSO2 Identity Server.

 !!! tip "Before you begin"
     - If you are using Windows, you need to have **Ant** (<http://ant.apache.org/>) installed before using the Cipher Tool.

----
+    - If required, you can enable [single key encryption](../../administer/using-symmetric-encryption) instead of (the default) asymmetric encryption.

-## Encrypt passwords
+### Encrypting passwords

-1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the `[secrets]` configuration section at the bottom of the file as shown below.
+1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the `[secrets]` configuration section **at the bottom of the file** as shown below.
 Give an alias for the password type followed by the actual password.
 The following example lists the most common passwords in configuration files.

     ```toml
     [secrets]